brugal/wolfcamql/README-wolfcam.txt

 * ability to filter out reward types to disable both the announcment and the display icon:  cg_rewardCapture, cg_rewardImpressive, cg_rewardExcellent, cg_rewardHumiliation, cg_rewardDefend, cg_rewardAssist, cg_rewardComboKill, cg_rewardRampage, cg_rewardMidAir, cg_rewardRevenge, cg_rewardPerforated, cg_rewardHeadshot, cg_rewardAccuracy, cg_rewardQuadGod, cg_rewardFirstFrag, cg_rewardPerfect

 * windows version can echo console messages in the command prompt if --console-output is used in the command line.
 This will also convert ansi colors.

+* cg_useDemoFov  protocol 91 transmits player fov values and this can be used to view the demo using the players fov or to try and detect zoom changes.
+Note that zoom isn't transmitted in the demo so it is detected using a fov change.
+This will lead to a problem if the player uses a config that changes fov (ex:  per weapon).
+Values (0:  ignore demo fov (default),  1:  use player's fov,  2:  detect zoom changes).

 ----------